ToshioCP/Gtk4-tutorial/src/sec2.src.md

 ### Installation target

-I installed Gtk4 under the directory `$HOME/local`.
+I installed GTK 4 under the directory `$HOME/local`.
 This is a private user area.

 If you want to install it in the system area, `/opt/gtk4` is one of good choices.
-[Gtk API Reference, Building GTK](https://docs.gtk.org/gtk4/building.html) gives an installation example to `/opt/gtk4`.
+[GTK API Reference, Building GTK](https://docs.gtk.org/gtk4/building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
-It is used by Ubuntu applications which are not build on Gtk4.
+It is used by Ubuntu applications which are not build on GTK 4.
 Therefore, the risk is high and probably bad things will happen.
 Actually I did it and I needed to reinstall Ubuntu.